Ticket availability for our cheapest fares

-*We are currently unable to confirm timetables for a very limited number of days during this period due to engineering works.
+We are currently unable to confirm timetables for a very limited number of days during this period due to engineering works.

 Upcoming ticket availability

-If your date isn't shown, you can sign up to receive email updates from us which will include our latest ticket availability.
+If your desired travel date isn't shown, you can sign up to receive email updates from us which will include our latest ticket availability.

-Tickets for some journeys may not be available at 12 weeks due to lack of timetable confirmation, mainly on weekends around planned engineering works.
+Tickets for some journeys may not be available until closer to the time due to lack of timetable confirmation, mainly on weekends around planned engineering works.
 This issue can affect all UK train companies and is dependent upon routes travelled.
 The latest engineering updates are shared on our dedicated page.